 Is Gadkari in PM race?
 All these are khyali pulao' and nothing else, says Rajnath

-New Delhi, Apr 9: Firmly asserting his party's stand on Article 370 and Article 35A, Union Home Minister and senior Bharatiya Janata Patry (BJP) leader Rajnath Singh on Tuesday refused to pay heed to remarks made by regional parties of Jammu and Kashmir - the National Conference and the Peoples Democratic Party (PDP) - on the contentious issue.
+New Delhi, Apr 9: Firmly asserting his party's stand on Article 370 and Article 35A, Union Home Minister and senior Bharatiya Janata Party (BJP) leader Rajnath Singh on Tuesday refused to pay heed to remarks made by regional parties of Jammu and Kashmir - the National Conference (NC) and the Peoples Democratic Party (PDP) - on the contentious issue.
 He said that the BJP has made its stand clear in the manifesto and the party would "go ahead and do what we have to do" when it returns to power.

 In the BJP's election manifesto released on Monday, the party reiterated its stand favouring the abrogation of Article 370, which gives autonomous status to J&K and allows grant of certain special provisions.
 The BJP also said the same about Article 35A that empowers the state's native citizens.
 According to the BJP, both laws have been an obstacle to development in the state.